The production of

 the beginning of each season and inserted where needed

-the director listening to the actors with headphones in the station wagon would have to remember
+in post-production.
+The director listening to the actors with headphones in the station wagon would have to remember

 Marty and Kent